Pris-c/aima-id/docs/projectStructure.md

 # Project Structure Overview

+This is the folder structure of the project following the MVVM architecture.

+    app/
+    ├── data/
+    │   ├── model/
+    │   │   ├── submodel/        # For components or nested models that are part of larger models │   │   └── db_model/        # For models that directly represent entities in the database │   ├── repository/          # For classes handling database interactions (repositories) │   └── service/             # For classes that interact with external APIs or services ├── ui/
+    │   ├── view/                # For Activity, Fragment, and other UI components │   └── viewmodel/           # For ViewModel classes that interact between UI and repositories/services

 ## 1. Data Layer
 - **Model:** This package contains data structures representing the entities in your database.
 - **Repository:** This package manages all database operations, serving as a bridge between the data sources (like Firestore) and the rest of your application.